At Sojitz, we are focusing our efforts on maximizing the potential

 Building an Office that Elevates Individual and Organizational Capabilities

 As part of our plans to reorganize the workspaces in our Tokyo head office to accommodate more employees, we are considering responses to a questionnaire sent to head office staff in conjunction with the results of a separate employee survey, with the aim of establishing a uniquely Sojitz office concept which will then be reflected in the design and facilities of the workspaces.
-As part of the project, we are planning to offer ample spaces for communication to elevate team productivity, booths to facilitate concentration for better individual work, and break areas to allow employees an opportunity to relax and return to work refreshed.
-The project is scheduled to be completed in 2020.
+As part of the project, we are planning to offer ample spaces for communication to elevate team productivity, and individual booths to facilitate concentration for better work.

 Sojitz has newly established a dedicated RPA (Robotic Process